pyuriy/hadoop/kafka/kafka-cheatsheet.md

   5. **Advanced**:
      - Enable consumer metrics reporting.
      - Test with chaos tools (e.g., Confluent's Chaos Toolkit) to simulate failures.
-     - If persistent, migrate to KRaft for faster metadata ops.
+     - If persistent, migrate to KRAFT for faster metadata ops.

 - **Goal**: Aim for rebalances <1/hour.
 Static IDs can eliminate them for stable groups.